Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: The emergent unidirectional SF and hybrid SFS effects in the NH-SSH model

 with $m=1,2,\ldots,N$.
-In the region $t_{1}>\gamma$, real $\phi$ and OBC energy spectrum exist simultaneously.
-However, in the region $t_{1}<\gamma$, complex energies lead to the presence of imaginary part of $\phi$, namely the quasi-$1/N$-proportion Eq. (\ref{eqnsshhsshphiim}).
-Hence, the HSSF effect emerges according to Eq. (\ref{eqobceigenstate}), which has never been uncovered in previous works.
+In the region $t_{1}>\gamma$, the real $\phi$ and OBC energy spectrum exist simultaneously.
+However, in the region $t_{1}<\gamma$, complex energies lead to the presence of an imaginary part of $\phi$, namely, the quasi-$1/N$ proportion (\ref{eqnsshhsshphiim}).
+Hence, the hybrid SFS effect, newly established in this work, emerges following Eq. (\ref{eqobceigenstate}).